shuklak13/Statistics/notes/MasterCheatsheet.md

 ---

-# Checking for Assumptions and Correcting Data
+# Preprocessing: Checking for Assumptions and Correcting Data
 * In general, it's almost always assumed that the quantity of data exceeds the quantity of features.
 Most methods will be ineffective if this is not true, and and some methods may have impossible computations.

 ## Idependently and Independentically Distributed Observations